atlassian/jira-cloud-for-sketch/README.md

 # Atlassian Sketch Plugin

-A Sketch plugin that provides integration with JIRA Cloud.
+A [Sketch](https://sketchapp.com/) plugin that provides integration with JIRA Cloud.

+The plugin is available for download from [sketch.atlassian.com](https://sketch.atlassian.com).

 # Developing